-These altars were made of square, right angle triangles and circular bricks to make intricate designs.
+These altars were made of square, right angle triangle and circular bricks to make intricate designs.
 This meant that the geometry had to be well developed even though there were no compasses.
 The tools available were sticks, ropes and sesame seeds for length measurements: 34 of them in a row formed the unit angula.

 Raju was almost mesmerized with the presentation but had several questions.

 Raju: Miss, approximately what time period in the history was this ?

 Miss Gyan Devi: Vedic period was from 1500 – 500 BCE but the texts containing Sulbha Sutra were part of Baudhayana Sutras in 800-600 BCE.

 Raju: How could they do all this without knowing the Pythagoras theorem or the value of the constant pi ?